-The oyster plays an equally important role in estuarine ecology.
+The oyster plays an important role in estuarine ecology.
 Oysters grow naturally in groups referred to as beds or reefs.
 Juvenile oyster larvae swim for about 10 days to 2 weeks and then settle and permanently affix themselves to adult oyster shells or other hard substrates, becoming what is called spat (figure 1).
-Oyster reefs serve as habitat for an estimated 300 species of vertebrates and invertebrates that help to form the food web of the estuarine ecosystem.
+Oyster reefs serve as habitat for about 300 species of vertebrates and invertebrates that help form the food web of the estuarine ecosystem.

-By filtering as much as 4 gallons of water per hour, adult oysters help to remove phytoplankton from the estuarine waters they inhabit.
-This filtering activity improves the water quality in critical nursery areas where numerous fish and shellfish species undergo crucial developmental stages.
+Adult oysters filter as much as 2 gallons of water per hour, which helps remove phytoplankton from the estuarine waters they inhabit.
+This filtering improves the water quality in critical nursery areas where numerous fish and shellfish species develop.

-The health of oyster beds varies widely and is subject to both natural and anthropogenic impacts.
+The health of oyster reefs varies widely and is affected by both natural and human impacts.
 Oyster drills (figure 2), for example, can significantly reduce oyster populations by taking advantage of the elevated salinities in Mobile Bay during drought years in the watershed.
 Over time, sediment from upstream sources can bury oyster reefs as can sediment formed in a single day from a hurricane.

 Mobile Bay Volunteer Oyster Gardeners

-Like the Chesapeake Bay program, the Mobile Bay program relies upon volunteer Oyster Gardeners from Mobile and Baldwin counties who have wharves located in conditionally open waters as classified by the Alabama Department of Public Health (Figure 4).
+As with the Chesapeake Bay program, the Mobile Bay program relies on volunteer gardeners from Mobile and Baldwin Counties who have piers located in conditionally open waters as classified by the Alabama Department of Public Health (figure 4).

-Each Oyster Gardener grows oysters in up to four gardens from late June to November.
+Each gardener grows oysters in up to four gardens from late May to November or December.
 During this time, the juvenile oysters grow from a few millimeters to more than 2 inches.
-The gardens are suspended from the Oyster Gardener’s wharf so they remain off the bottom and away from pilings, increasing the water flow through the cages (Figure 5).
-Increased water flow brings more food and oxygen while removing wastes and improving the growth rates.
-Additionally, by keeping the gardens off the bottom and away from pilings, the juvenile oysters are protected from predators including oyster drills.
+The gardens are suspended from the gardeners’ piers so they remain off the bottom and away from pilings.
+This increases the water flow through the garden, which brings more food and oxygen while removing wastes from the oysters and other inhabitants of the gardens (figure 5).
+Keeping the gardens off the bottom and away from pilings also better protects the juvenile oysters from predators including oyster drills.
 On average, each volunteer produces 250 to 300 oysters ready for planting per garden, with average site totals of approximately 1,100 per season.

-Once a week, Oyster Gardeners pull each of their gardens out of the water and rinse the mud, algae, and any other fouling material from them.
-A water hose is helpful, but not a requirement.
-Oyster Gardeners who do not have running water on their wharf can rinse their oysters by rapidly raising and lowering the gardens at the water surface several times (figure 6).
+Once each week, gardeners pull each of their gardens out of the water and rinse the mud, algae, and any other fouling material from them.
+A water hose is helpful but not required.
+Gardeners who do not have running water on their piers can rinse their oysters by rapidly raising and lowering the gardens at the water surface several times (figure 6).
 Alabama gardens are also outfitted with a clipping system that allows the gardens to be quickly disconnected from their lines, allowing them to be easily moved to more convenient locations for cleaning.

-After the fouling material has been rinsed from the oysters, Oyster Gardeners visually inspect the gardens for predators including blue crabs, stone crabs, and oyster drills.
+After rinsing the fouling material from the oysters, gardeners inspect the gardens for predators including blue crabs, stone crabs, and oyster drills.
 Any predators are removed, and the gardens are returned to the water until the next week.
-This weekly maintenance not only enhances the oysters’ growth, but also prevents them from growing through the mesh of the garden, which will make them impossible to stock on the restoration reefs.
-The entire maintenance process for four gardens takes 20 to 30 minutes each week.
+This weekly maintenance enhances the oysters’ growth and prevents them from growing through the mesh, which would make them impossible to stock on the restoration reefs.
+The maintenance process for four gardens typically takes about 30 minutes.

 Checking for Oyster Growth

-Near the end of August, personnel with the Mobile Bay Oyster Gardening Program visit each site to survey the oyster growth.
-If at this time the oysters have grown rapidly, Extension personnel remove a portion of the oysters to stock on reefs, giving the remaining oysters more room to grow.
+Throughout the season, Mobile Bay Oyster Gardening Program personnel visit to survey the oyster growth.
+If the oysters grow rapidly, a mid-season pickup is scheduled to remove a portion for early planting and to give the remaining oysters more room to grow.
 This has the added benefit of making the gardens lighter and the weekly maintenance more effective.

 In mid-November, program personnel return to each oyster gardening site, collect the remaining oysters, and stock them on restoration reef sites or projects in Mobile Bay or on the Alabama side of the Mississippi Sound.
 Reef restocking efforts are coordinated with the Alabama Marine Resources Division to ensure that selected sites are outside of the harvestable area.
-The protection and maintenance the Oyster Gardeners give their oysters allow them to attain a larger size more rapidly than they would in the wild.
-This larger size will improve the survival rate, increasing the probability of restoration success.
+The protection and maintenance that gardeners give their oysters allow the oysters to grow larger and more rapidly than they would in the wild.
+This larger size helps improve the survival rate, increasing the probability of restoration success.

 Considering Participating in Oyster Gardening?

-The Mobile Bay Oyster Gardening Program is always looking for new Oyster Gardeners each spring.
+The Mobile Bay Oyster Gardening Program is always looking for new gardeners.
 Some questions to think about when considering participating in this program include the following:

-2. Are you at the location (or can make arrangements for the necessary maintenance) weekly from June to November?
+- Are you at the location or can you arrange for the necessary weekly maintenance from June to November?

-3. Are you able to spend 20 to 30 minutes a week maintaining the oysters?
+- Are you able to spend about 30 minutes a week maintaining the oysters?